slave-blocker/voider_2/README.md

 ![tiefer](tiefer.png)

+Direct Ip Calls, wich are ip agnostic.\
+srtp is natively supported by the phones.\
-Direct Ip Calls, wich are ip agnostic. the private phone number on the phone itself is always : **172.16.19.85/30** the gateway is always : **172.16.19.86/30**.
+the private phone number on the phone itself is always : **172.16.19.85/30**\
+the gateway is always : **172.16.19.86/30**.

+(agnostic in the sense that on the good old phones you did not know who was calling you,\
+because old phones don't have a display.
+So it's _i got to hear it to believe it_ you will\
+see the call incoming from a specific fake ip address but you may or may not map that to\
+the callers ip address.
+So perhaps anonymous phone calls is a better term :)

+Disclaimer :
+You need to already be using a linux machine to set this up.
+You need to know how to ssh into a linux machine to set this up.
+After all is done this raspi will be a device to be thought of like the good old phones, as seen on the picture.
+This raspi will be a dedicated machine only for the phone.

 **How to install** :